isc-projects/kea/doc/guide/ddns.rst

 former is the best match.
 As with forward matching, it may not find a suitable match.
 Given the same two domains, there would be no match for the lease address, "192.168.1.50", and the request would be rejected.
-Finally, if there are no Reverse DDNS Domains defined, D2 will simply disregard the reverse update portion of requests.
+Finally, if there are no Reverse DDNS Domains defined, D2 simply disregards the reverse update portion of requests.

 .. _dhcp-ddns-conflict-resolution: